FCSB: Kit manufacturers and shirt sponsors

 Its kit is manufactured by Nike, who have held the contract since 2002, after a long partnership with Adidas.
 First team shirt sponsors have been betting company Betano since 2022.
-Previous sponsors include Ford, Castrol, Philips, CBS, Bancorex (initially BRCE), Dialog (currently Orange), BCR, RAFO, CitiFinancial and City Insurance..
+Previous sponsors include Ford, Castrol, Philips, CBS, Bancorex, Dialog, BCR, RAFO, CitiFinancial and City Insurance.

+Grounds

 Stadium

 Steaua played the first three matches in its history at the defunct Venus stadium.
 Opened in 1931, the venue had previously been in the property of Venus București, a club disbanded in 1949.
 After that ground's demolition through order of the Communist regime, Steaua played its home matches at any one of Bucharest's three largest multi-use stadia: ANEF, Republicii (built in 1926 and demolished in 1984 to make room for the erection of the Casa Poporului) and 23 August (built in 1953).
 Of these two, 23 August (later renamed Național) was mostly used when two matches between Bucharest clubs were scheduled in the same matchday or for important European matches, while Republicii for regular matches in the championship.

 From 1974 to 2015, Steaua played its home matches at the Stadionul Ghencea, a football stadium situated in South-Western Bucharest.
 Part of Complexul Sportiv Steaua, it was inaugurated on 9 April 1974 when Steaua played a friendly match against OFK Beograd, at which time it was the first football-only stadium ever built in Communist Romania, with no track & field facilities.
 The stadium was built through order of the Ministry of National Defence inside a former military base and was long used by CSA Steaua.